-Next time you get to the airport and see a long line at security, keep your shoes on and your laptop packed: active-duty service members are eligible for expedited screening through the TSA Precheck.
-You can board your flight quicker with TSA Precheck at more than 180 airports nationwide — and you don’t even have to be in uniform.
+The next time you get to the airport and see a long line at security, keep your shoes on and your laptop packed: Active-duty service members are eligible for expedited screening through the TSA PreCheck.
+You can board your flight quicker with TSA PreCheck at more than 180 airports nationwide — and you don’t even have to be in uniform.

 When passing through airport security, program members don’t have to remove the following: